pedro-moreira-ibm/agentic-ai-client-bootcamp/ask-hr/assets/hands-on-lab-askHR.md

 The agent recognized that to solve this task, it would not require one of the tools we previously tested.
 Instead, it found the answer on the "Employee-Benefits.pdf".

-Feel free to scroll up and/or repeat any prompts we already tested, and explore the reasoning behind the agent's answers.
+Feel free to scroll up in the chat and/or repeat any prompts we already tested, and explore the reasoning behind the agent's answers.

 ### Test HR Agent AI Chat

-Test the Agent from the AI Chat window.
+Deploy and test the Agent from the AI Chat window.
 Click on the hamburger menu in the top left corner and then click on **Chat**:

 <img width="1000" alt="image" src="hands-on-lab-assets/step_16_v2.png">